Accepting PhD Students

 Prof Sayer is currently working on a monograph for Routledge, Farm Animals in Britain, 1850-2001, an environmental and cultural history project focused on farming, which addresses the changing social spaces inhabited by the farmed animal.
 It addresses the cultural understanding and representation of the farmed animal, as well as farming methods, and the changing spaces of the farm in the nineteenth and twentieth centuries.

-She has just published, with co-editors Paul Brassley and Jeremy Burchardt, Transforming the Countryside: the electrification of rural Britain (Routledge, 2017).
+With co-editors Paul Brassley and Jeremy Burchardt, she was a contributing editor to the peer-reviewed collection Transforming the Countryside: the electrification of rural Britain (Routledge, 2017).
 This addresses the infrastructure, promotion, value of and reponses to rural electrification in Britain, with comparative chapters on Canada and Sweden, and raises questions about the demand for, use and reception of electrification in rural communities, and by those determined to preserve Britain's rural heritage.

-Reading the material culture of objects helds by the Thackray Medical museum, Leeds, she is also collaborating on Managing the Experience of Hearing Loss, 1830-1950 (Palgrave, in press) with Prof Graeme Gooday, Professor of the History of Science and Technology, School of Philosophy, religion and History, at the University of Leeds.
-This addresses the circulation of knowledges about adult 'deafness' in the Victorian period and twentieth-century Britain until just after the First World War, and seeks to recover the histories of those who experience hearing loss through the histories of those technologies suppoed to 'correct' it.
+Reading the material culture of objects helds by the Thackray Medical museum, Leeds, she has collaborated on Managing the Experience of Hearing Loss, 1830-1950 (Palgrave, 2017) with Prof Graeme Gooday, Professor of the History of Science and Technology, School of Philosophy, Religion and History, at the University of Leeds.
+This addresses the circulation of knowledges about and definitions of adult 'deafness' in the Victorian period and twentieth-century Britain until just after the First World War, and seeks to recover the histories of those who experience hearing loss through the histories of those technologies supposed to 'correct' it.

-Prof Sayer is a Fellow of the HEA, and her research has included critical pedagogic work on issues of ‘race’ and diversity within history; has contributed to a pedagogic workshop on concepts of class; and has published a case study on the value and use of student reflection.
+Prof Sayer is a Senior Fellow of the HEA, and her research has included critical pedagogic work on issues of ‘race’ and diversity within history.
+She is the edior of the Practica section on wasy of teaching the nineteenth century in Advances in Nineteenth Century Studies (T&F).

 Teaching and Administration